Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Start-Scan.md

 ### -Reset

-Resets the scanner cache so that the scanner initiates a full scan of all the files, even if they have been scanned before and the Microsoft Purview Information Protection policy has not changed.
+Resets the scanner cache so that the scanner initiates a full scan of all the files, even if they were scanned before and the Microsoft Purview Information Protection policy wasn't changed.

 ```yaml
 Type: SwitchParameter